Also known as: Adrenal crisis, Addisonian crisis or Acute adrenal insufficiency

 - Unusual and excessive sweating on face or palms

-Acute adrenal crisis is a life-threatening condition that occurs when there is not enough cortisol, a hormone produced by the adrenal glands.
+Acute adrenal crisis is a life-threatening condition that occurs when there is not enough cortisol.
+This is a hormone produced by the adrenal glands.

 Adrenal crisis occurs when: